seanthegeek/seanthegeek.github.io/_posts/2024-10-13-hova-laudon-spouts-false-anti-lgbt-conspiracy-theory-to-justify-evangelical-control-of-public-education.md

 > And so, as christians its not enough to be like "Well, we're homeschooling our children, we have an emotionally connected family.
 Everything's good."
 It's not enough as a christian.
 We are called to look out for more vulnerable [children], and one of the best ways you can do that is [to] get involved with your local government.
 So even things like — some of it is actually not that complicated.
 Like, I'm from Ohio, so we have central County Commission seats.
 You have influence all the way up the chain.
 I think we have quarterly meetings?
 You know what I mean?
 But that actually has a far-ranging effect.
 County commissioners, you know, the people who control where the money in your school goes.

-In addition to controlling money within public schools, Laudon advocates defunding public schools by supporting a conservative movement known as school choice, where taxpayer funds provide parents with vouchers for tuition at private religious schools.
+In addition to controlling money within public schools, Laudon advocates for defunding public schools by supporting a conservative movement known as school choice, where taxpayer funds provide parents with vouchers for tuition at private religious schools.

 Her campaign's [Facebook page](https://www.facebook.com/VoteLaudon/) also speaks out against Critical Race Theory (CRT), which is an [academic field](https://www.edweek.org/leadership/what-is-critical-race-theory-and-why-is-it-under-attack/2021/05) studying the impact of race in US society, politics, laws, and media.
 On the right, CRT has become a